 Sometimes life brings surprises.
-If you’re finding that you can’t make payments on one or more of your loans, it’s best to take action sooner rather than later.
-Moving quickly helps you minimize the damage to your finances and the stress of cleaning up something that could continue to get worse.
+It’s best to take action sooner rather than later if you suddenly realize that you can’t make payments on one or more of your loans.
+Moving quickly helps you minimize the damage to your finances, and the eventual cleanup is less stressful if you prevent things from getting worse.

 If You Don’t Pay

-It might help to talk about the worst-case-scenario first.
-If you simply stop paying on a loan, you’ll eventually default on that loan.
-The result is that you’ll owe more money because penalties, fees and interest charges will build up.
-Your credit scores will fall.
-It may take several years to recover, but you can rebuild your credit and borrow again — sometimes within just a few years.
+You'll eventually default on that loan if you stop making payments.
+You’ll owe more money as penalties, fees, and interest charges build up on your account as a result.
+Your credit scores will also fall.
+It may take several years to recover, but you can rebuild your credit and borrow again, sometimes within just a few years.

-Debtor’s prisons were outlawed in the U.S. long ago, so you don’t need to worry about debt collectors’ threats of sending the police out tomorrow.
-However, you do need to pay attention to legal documents and requirements to at least appear in court.
+So don’t give up hope.
+Debtors' prisons were outlawed in the U.S. long ago, so you don’t need to worry about debt collectors’ threats of sending the police to your home.
+However, you do need to pay attention to legal documents and requirements to appear in court.

 That’s the worst that can happen.
-It’s not fun — it’s frustrating and stressful — but it’s something you can get through and you can avoid that situation altogether.
+It’s not fun.
+It’s frustrating and stressful, but you can get through this, and you can avoid the worst-case scenario.

 When You Realize You Can’t Pay

-Hopefully, you’ve got a bit of time before your next payment is due.
-If that’s the case, you can take action before you’re late on any payments.
-At this point, you still have several options.
+Hopefully, you have time before your next payment is due.
+You can take action before you’re officially late on any payments if that's the case.
+You may still have several options at this point.

-- Pay late: It’s best to make your loan payments on time, but if you can’t do that, slightly late is better than really late.
-Try to get your payment in within 30 days of its due date.
-In many cases, those late payments are not reported to credit bureaus, so your credit will not be damaged.
+It’s best to make loan payments on time, but slightly late is better than really late if you can’t do that.
+Try to get your payment to the lender within 30 days of the due date.
+Those late payments aren't even reported to credit bureaus in many cases, so your credit won't be damaged.
 This leaves you the option of consolidating or refinancing debt.

-- Communicate with lenders: If you foresee trouble making payments, talk with your lender.
-They might have options to help you, whether it’s changing your due date or letting you skip payments for several months.
-You might even be able to negotiate a settlement with your lender.
-Explain that you can’t make the payments, offer less than you owe, and see if they accept.
+Explain that you can’t make the payments, offer less than you owe, and see if it accepts.
 This isn’t likely to succeed unless you can convince your lender that you’re unable to pay, but it’s an option.
-Note that your credit will suffer if you settle, but you can put the payments behind you.
+Your credit will suffer if you settle, but at least you put the payments behind you.